qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

     def rhs(t, y):
         return unp.matmul(-1j * (5 * Z - unp.cos(10 * t) * X), y)

-We can confirm that the rhs function outputs the type corresponding to the input type.
+Depending on the input type, the `rhs` function will execute using either NumPy or JAX, which we can confirm by observing the output types:

 .. jupyter-execute::